Georgetown College offers an A.B. or B.S. in Interdisciplinary Studies.

 - senior thesis

 The curriculum structure should include a maximum of 4 introductory courses appropriate for the proposed major, 4 courses at the intermediate level (usually 200-300 level), and at least 4 upper-level courses (including both theoretical and practical approaches) from the disciplines involved, and a capstone course or senior seminar.
-Permission for study abroad must be received from the faculty mentors and the Associate Dean, and the student must make a strong case for the relation between study abroad and the self-designed major.
+Permission for study abroad must be received from the faculty mentors and the IDST Director (Dean Cook), and the student must make a strong case for the relation between study abroad and the self-designed major.
 Study abroad unrelated to the major will not be approved.
+The IDST Major must be pursued over four semesters (early graduation is not possible with the IDST Major).
 A senior thesis that integrates the curriculum pursued is required.
+IDST Majors are expected to present their thesis work during the spring of their senior year.

-Applications for the Interdisciplinary Studies major program should be made in the spring of the sophomore year to the office of the Dean of the College with the final proposal due by March 1.
-The student should submit the proposal with signatures of the ordinary faculty advisors as well as the appropriate department chairs.
-Application forms are available in the office of the Dean, White Gravenor 108.
-Associate Dean Bernie Cook will review and approve interdisciplinary major proposals.
+Applications for the Interdisciplinary Studies major program should be made in the spring of the sophomore year to the office of the Dean of the College.
+Expression of interest must be made via email to Dr. Cook by February 1.
+The final proposal is due by March 1.
+The student should submit the proposal with signatures of the faculty advisors as well as the appropriate department chairs or program directors.
+The application is available on the College’s website.
+Dean Bernie Cook will review and approve interdisciplinary major proposals in consultation with the proposed faculty advisors.

 Students approved for an Interdisciplinary major will fulfill the University’s core requirement in Integrated Writing through their capstone course or senior seminar and through the mentored production of an integrated thesis project.